NOAA-GSL/VxIngest/tests/vxingest/README.md

 ## Test data

-For now, you'll need test resources from: https://drive.google.com/drive/folders/18YY74S8w2S0knKQRN-QxZdnfRjKxDN69?usp=drive_link unpacked to `/opt/data` in order to run the test suite.
+For now, you'll need test resources from:  [opt_data.tar.gz](https://drive.google.com/drive/folders/18YY74S8w2S0knKQRN-QxZdnfRjKxDN69?usp=drive_linkunpacked) to '/opt/data' in order to run the test suite.

 Each test directory also has a `testdata` directory that contains other test data that's checked into the repo.
 Ideally, we could add our test data here before we switch to generating it.